turingschool/launch-curriculum/module2/lessons/Week2/TDD.md

 In module 1, we wrote tests for code that we had already written.
 Test Driven Development flips that process and asks us to write tests first (for code that does not yet exist!).
 In this process, we use our tests to drive how we design our code.
 Before we start implementing classes or methods, we determine what we want those classes to look like by writing tests.

 Sometimes it can feel a little bit difficult to come up with a test for something before we’ve decided exactly how it’s going to work.
-That’s fine.
-However, writing our tests first provides some additional advantages:
+However, writing our tests first provides some advantages:

 1. _Integrates writing tests into our process for creating new code_: This means we don’t have to go back and fill in our test suite later.
 Testing becomes an integral part of writing code and not a chore to be completed at some later date.
 2. _Forces us to think about what we want_: Part of the reason testing is so hard is that we have to make decisions early.
 Programming is hard.
 It can be helpful to separate the process of determining what we want the program to do from how we’re going to accomplish it.
 In some ways, this also allows us to ask the question: 'in my dream world, how would this work?'
 It permits us to think about what we want rather than what we think will be easiest to implement.